The Vancouver Opera puts on multiple mainstage shows each year and is regarded as one of the finest opera orchestra companies in Canada.

 This article contains the following information about Vancouver Opera:

 Vancouver Opera is the second biggest opera company in Canada, the first being the Canadian Opera Company in Toronto.
-Vancouver Opera started in 1958 and has since grown into one of the premier performing arts organizations in both the Lower Mainland and all of Canada.
+Vancouver Opera started in 1958 and has since grown into one of the premier performing arts organizations in not just the Lower Mainland but all of Canada.

-For the most part, all of the mainstage productions for Vancouver Opera are held at Queen Elizabeth Theatre.
+Nearly all the mainstage productions for Vancouver Opera are held at Queen Elizabeth Theatre.
 The theatre is located at 630 Hamilton Street downtown and seats nearly 3,000 people.

 In addition to the standard performances, Vancouver Opera also runs various other programs.
 There is Vancouver Opera in Schools which tours throughout BC with professional quality opera performances for students.
-As well, there are summer camps and other youth programs on offer.
+There are also summer camps and other youth programs on offer.

 For tickets and the company’s official website see vancouveropera.ca.